Trafalgar Square: Events

+Street performance

+Trafalgar Square is one of London's most popular locations for street performance.
+Its size, tourist footfall, and acoustic environment make it particularly suited to performers: background noise in the square frequently exceeds 70 decibels.
+In January 2012, the Greater London Authority confirmed new byelaws for Trafalgar Square, which came into operation on 30 March.

+The square's status as a busking venue has been recognised by successive Mayors of London.
+In 2015, Boris Johnson helped launch the first International Busking Day, with Trafalgar Square at the heart of the event.
+The following year, Sadiq Khan continued the tradition, with the Busk in London Festival returning to the square in 2016 for nine days, hosting performers from around the world.

+In 2016, the National Gallery's director, Gabriele Finaldi, was accused of "moaning" about the buskers outside, after publicly calling for their removal.
+Finaldi said, "We are going to be talking to Westminster council about that.
+It would be lovely to make it a space that works for us."

+From April 2021, Westminster Council introduced a licensing regime requiring all buskers to obtain a licence and perform only on designated pitches.
+In March 2025, a judge described busking in Leicester Square as "psychological torture", leaving Trafalgar Square as the sole viable amplified busking pitch in central London.
+Later that year, the Trafalgar Square pitch was closed to make way for the annual Christmas Market, leaving performers with no amplified pitches anywhere in Westminster during the festive period.

 New Year

 For many years, revellers celebrating the New Year have gathered in the square despite a lack of celebrations being arranged.
 The lack of official events was partly because the authorities were concerned that encouraging more partygoers would cause overcrowding.
 Since 2003 a fireworks display centred on the London Eye and South Bank of the River Thames has been provided as an alternative.
 Since 2014 New Year celebrations have been organised by the Greater London Authority in conjunction with UNICEF, who began ticketing the event to control crowd numbers.
 The fireworks display was cancelled during the COVID-19 pandemic.
 An event scheduled to take place in the Square to welcome in 2022 was cancelled during the spread of the SARS-CoV-2 Omicron variant.